The core Liquibase project uses liquibase.jira.com as its bug and feature tracker.

 For example, if 3.1.3 is the version under development, but a bug needs to be fixed in the upcoming 3.0.4 version as well, set the Fix Version to “3.1.3, 3.0.4”.

 This should not be set until it has been determined that the issue will be fixed in a given release, either because you or someone else is actually going to fix it in that time frame.

 Environment should describe your setup for a bug or the setup improved with a feature request.
 Include things like database type and version, operating system, and anything else that seems relevant to diagnosing and/or reproducing the issue.

 Description should include enough information that someone else could reproduce your bug or understand the feature you want added.
-Include reproduction steps, impact, logs, and anything else that would be of value.
+At a minimum, include these three things: